laboon/CommandLineFun/README.md

 Go to the ex3 subdirectory.

-Create a list of all processes running on the system (by all users, not just you) which contain the string "sh", but do *not* contain the string "bash", and put the result in the file "nobash.txt".
+Create a list of all processes running on the system (by all users, not just you) which contain the string "sh", but do *not* contain the string "bash", and *append* (do not overwrite what is already there!) the result to the file "nobash.txt".

 ## Exercise 4